Updated January 31, 2024

 If you have reason to believe you have been targeted and have spyware on your device:

 - Store the phone where the microphone and camera will pick up the least amount of your personal activity, away from work and other places where you spend a lot of time, such as your bedroom.

 - Log out of all accounts and unlink them from the device.

 - From a different device, change all your account passwords.

 - Seek expert digital security advice.
 If you are a freelance journalist or do not have access to tech support, contact the Access Now Helpline.

 - If it is essential to use the device before you can replace it, carry out a factory reset and ensure that your operating system, apps, and browsers are updated to the latest version.
 This does not guarantee that the spyware will be removed from the device.
-However Amnesty International noted in July 2021 that Pegasus appears to be removed when devices are rebooted.
+However, Amnesty International noted in July 2021 that Pegasus appears to be removed when devices are rebooted.
 If you are using an iPhone iOS 16, enable lockdown mode.

 - The Amnesty International report also said 700 domain names had been used by Pegasus to infect devices and recommended that media outlets check their network telemetry and DNS logs for these sites as an indication that they may have been targeted by the spyware.

 - Amnesty’s Mobile Verification toolkit for tech experts can help confirm whether a device has been infected by Pegasus.